michaeliuedu/csgo-reverse-engineering/README.md

 # CS:GO Project

-This project is now updated due to the release of CS2.
+This project is now outdated due to the release of CS2.
 It exists merely to document my progress in becoming familar with reverse engineering and game hacking.
 The project contains:
 * **densebear-internal** which creates a DLL file
 * V**AC-BYPASS** which injects the DLL upon launch